jrah/jrah.github.io/_items/wfp.md

 address: "http://wfp.org"
 ---

-Working as a front-end developer for a year and a half I was tasked with solving a variety of front-end related problems according to organisational guidelines, including:
+Working as a front-end developer for a year and a half, I was tasked with solving a variety of front-end related problems according to organisational guidelines, including:

 - Robust, semantic HTML
 - CSS